 What Works For Us – High Deductible Health Plan(s)

-My wife and I got married last year (cue the AWWWWs) at a wonderful venue in Northern California near her hometown of Sacramento.
+My wife and I got married a few years back at a wonderful venue in Northern California near her hometown of Sacramento.
 My father officiated the event and we had a beautiful, well-attended Traditional Persian meets New Orleans-themed wedding.
 It went off without a hitch.
 Lucky us.

 But when the romantic feelings of that blissful day wore off and we came back down to earth, we had to file some paperwork.
 A buzzkill if I’ve ever heard of one.